gruntwork-io/terragrunt/docs/_docs/02_features/locals.md

 }
 ```

-**Notes:** `local` variables are evaluated only once when the HCL file is parsed and later cached value is used.
+**Notes:** `local` variables are evaluated only once when the HCL file is parsed and later cached values are used.

 ### Including globally defined locals